huohuoren4/docs/python/pytest/further_topics/example_trick/custom_mark.md

-# Working with custom markers
+# Working with custom markers {#working-with-custom-markers}

-Here are some examples using the [How to mark test functions with attributes](https://docs.pytest.org/en/latest/how-to/mark.html#mark) mechanism.
+Here are some examples using the [How to mark test functions with attributes](/python/pytest/how_to_guides/mark#how-to-mark-test-functions-with-attributes) mechanism.

-## Marking test functions and selecting them for a run
+## Marking test functions and selecting them for a run {#marking-test-functions-and-selecting-them-for-a-run}

 You can “mark” a test function with custom metadata like this: